-In the first example below, we show the command that will initiate the automatic installation of the Opsview Monitor software where you will be prompted to provide your Software Key and your Repository Key.
-In the second example, we show the method used to provide the Software and Repository Keys via the command line.
+In the first example below, we show the command that will initiate the automatic installation of the Opsview Monitor software where you will be prompted to provide your Software Key.
+In the second example, we show the method used to provide the Software Key via the command line.

 Note: The automated installation method will always install the latest available version of Opsview Monitor.

 Use the following command to install Opsview Monitor:

 curl -L http://install.opsview.com | sudo bash -s --

 Install Opsview Monitor with the Software and Repository Keys in the command line:

 curl -L http://install.opsview.com | sudo bash -s -- -e <SOFTWARE_KEY>

 wget -O - http://install.opsview.com | sudo bash -s --

 wget -O - http://install.opsview.com | sudo bash -s -- -e <SOFTWARE_KEY>